bradley-frank/bradley-frank.github.io/index.md

     Institute for Data Intensive Astronomy (IDIA).
 Here you'll find the following:
     - My research highlights.
     - Supplementary material for the courses I teach.
+_This page is best viewed in Firefox or Chrome._
 ---